Top 3 Exciting Things to Do with Kids at Kennedy Space Center to Learn About Artemis Missions

 Things to Do at Kennedy Space Center Visitors Complex

-NASA plans to put the first woman and first person of color on the moon with the Artemis missions.
+The first woman and first person of color will journey around the moon, and eventually onto the moon, with the Artemis missions.
 Lessons learned from those missions will prepare space explorers for the next step: landing on Mars.

 2. Journey to Mars